elzbth/jitterbug/README.md

 This will write an additional file to disk, but use less memory during runtime.

+Specific requirements:
+For Jitterbug to run properly it makes use of a module called y_serial (included).
+This module requires that the specified output folder has read and write access for all users.
+So remember to set for example chmod -R 777 your_output_folder/ or it will crash

 ## USE CASE 1: predict TEI in a single sample